AnonKares/RAAN_Transhumanism_Society.github.io/README.md

 ## RAAN_Transhumanism_Society

-only knwoedlge dump on the discussions channel
+only knowledge dump on the discussions channel

 only society members can view the knowledge dumps